uharston/shred/README.md

 An application that is designed to connect skaters to local skate spots around the world.

+# Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-# Prerequisites
+## Prerequisites

 You must be running Ruby 2.6.1.
-One way to accomplish this is to use [Ruby Version Manger(rvm)](https://rvm.io/rvm/install)
+One way to accomplish this is to use [Ruby Version Manger(rvm)](https://rvm.io/rvm/install).

     rvm install "ruby-2.6.1"
     rvm use 2.6.1

-# Installation
+## Installation

 Fork and clone the repository using your prefered method.